UTSCCSCC01/finalprojectf22-catkins/doc/sprint3/Documentation.md

         Description
             Route for posts stored on the database including functions to add, remove, query, edit posts

-    /search
-        Request handlers
-            /search/
-                http get request returns a list of all clubs with no particular order in json format

-            /search/posts
-                http get request returns a list of all posts where title contains given string parameter (body or query) ordered by priority then date created desc

-            /search/users
-                http get request returns a list of all users where username contains given string parameter (body or query) ordered by number of groups they follow desc

-            /search/groups
-                http get request returns a list of all clubs where (body or query) if given both clubName string and clubTags array of strings will return results that substring match clubName and contain all given clubTags if given only clubName will return results that substring match clubName if given only clubTags will return results that match all given clubtags

-        Description
-            Route for all search requests made by the user

     /users
         Request handlers
             /users/